WencesJ/conference-backend/README.md

 Figo-Payment - A minimal wallet application

-The simple **Figo-Payment Api** demonstrates a minimal twitter application that allows users to:
+The simple **Figo-Payment Api** demonstrates a minimal wallet application that allows users to:

 **Registration and Authentication - Wallet Feature**